bw4sz/FutureAnalog/README.md

 Alpha-Diversity
 ---------------
-_AlphaMapping.R_ : Computes Alpha mapping of phylogenetic, taxonomic, and trait metrics calls _AlphaMappingFunctions.R_ to calculate grid based metrics of alpha diversity on grid cells _SDM.R_ which performs the ensemble niche models using biomod -The input localities are in the Inputdata folder, but the env layers need to be held locally, they are > 30GB
+* _AlphaMapping.R_ : Computes Alpha mapping of phylogenetic, taxonomic, and trait metrics calls
+* _AlphaMappingFunctions.R_ to calculate grid based metrics of alpha diversity on grid cells
+* _SDM.R_ which performs the ensemble niche models using biomod -The input localities are in the Inputdata folder, but the env layers need to be held locally, they are > 30GB
+* _BenHolttraitDiversity.R_ to calculate MNND

 Beta-Diversity
 ------------
-_FutureAnalog.R_ computes betametrics between current and future assemblages, needs to be done carefully, consider how parallelization works on your operating system.
+* _FutureAnalog.R_ computes betametrics between current and future assemblages, needs to be done carefully, consider how parallelization works on your operating system.

 Figures